Menu Close

 While your children may be more than willing to help you out with yard work or home repairs, you likely do not want to have to ask for help often.
 Your children or grandchildren may work full-time jobs or attend school, and you may feel guilty asking them to spare some time to assist you with home maintenance.
 By downsizing to an independent living home, much of the responsibility for home repair and yard work will be shouldered by the facility.
 Many seniors enjoy a greater feeling of independence when they do not have to ask their loved ones for frequent assistance.

 Buckner Retirement Services operates six luxury communities throughout the state that are sure to meet your high standards for senior living.
 We believe downsizing does not mean sacrificing your quality of life.
-Call us today at 214.227.7182 to learn more about our beautiful senior living communities and schedule a tour.
+Call us today at 214.227.7182 or contact us online and schedule a tour of one of our Texas retirement communities.